FlexMeasures/flexmeasures/ci/README.md

 To compute schedules, FlexMeasures uses the [Cbc](https://github.com/coin-or/Cbc) mixed integer linear optimization solver.
 It is used through [Pyomo](http://www.pyomo.org), so in principle supporting a [different solver](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) would be possible.

-Cbc needs to present on the server where FlexMeasures runs, under the `cbc` command.
+Cbc needs to be present on the server where FlexMeasures runs, under the `cbc` command.

 You can install it on Debian like this: